 Our ability to achieve our investment objectives and to pay distributions to our stockholders is dependent upon the performance of our Adviser in evaluating potential investments, selecting and negotiating property purchases and dispositions and mortgage loans, selecting tenants and borrowers, setting lease or mortgage loan terms and determining financing arrangements.
-Accomplishing these objectives on a cost-effective basis is largely a function of our Adviser's marketing capabilities, management of the investment process, ability to provide competent, attentive and efficient services and our access to financing our investments and must rely entirely on the analytical and management abilities of our Adviser and the oversight of our board of directors.
+Our stockholders have no opportunity to evaluate the terms of transactions or other economic or financial data concerning our investments and must rely entirely on the analytical and management abilities of our Adviser and the oversight of our board of directors.
 If our Adviser or our board of directors makes inadvisable investment or management decisions, our operations could be materially adversely impacted.
-As we grow, our Adviser may be required to hire, train, supervise and manage new employees.
-Our Adviser's failure to effectively manage our future growth could have a material adverse effect on our business, financial condition and results of operations.